yaycub/react-02/README.md

 # React-02

-Building a Madlib app using React.js and Container patters with Class Components and Functional Components.
+Building a Madlib app using React.js and Container patterns.
+Built using a mix of Class Components and Functional Components.

 🤙